btch/bazarr-qc/README.md

 *After syncing 5000 subtitles my experience is:*

+  - *Almost all files under +-5 sec will produce a good sync*

   - *SOME files above +-5 seconds will produce a good sync.*

   - *ALMOST all files +- 20 seconds will produce a bad sync.*